-Assessments by the International Union for Conservation of Nature (IUCN) note that the loggerhead sea turtle species is now largely dependent on conservation efforts.
-The work by Gnaraloo to protect the loggerhead turtle nesting areas on its coastline helps to ensure the survival of loggerhead nests, eggs and hatchlings.
+Assessments by the International Union for Conservation of Nature (IUCN) note that the South Eastern Indian Ocean loggerhead sub-population is near threatened (Casale et al. 2015).
+As such, the population is largely dependent on conservation efforts, so Gnaraloo Turtle Conservation Program’s efforts to protect the loggerhead turtle nesting areas on its coastline helps to ensure the survival of loggerhead nests, eggs and hatchlings.

 The Gnaraloo Turtle Conservation Program and the Gnaraloo Feral Animal Control Program target matters of National Environmental Significance under the Environment Protection and Biodiversity Conservation Act 1999 (Australia), namely:

 • nationally significant species in the form of threatened fauna (endangered and vulnerable reptiles)

 • key threatening processes (feral predation of turtle eggs and hatchlings).

 The Gnaraloo rookeries are important mainland nesting areas for loggerheads in Western Australia.

 Conservation status: endangered

 Average length: 80-120cm

 Average weight: 70-146kg

 Clutches laid per season: average 3-4 at about 2-week intervals